Vis and Rāmin: Influence

-The Vis and Ramin story had a noticeable influence on Persian literature.
-Significantly, Nizami, himself a major poet of Persian romantic traditions, took the bases of much of his rhetoric from Gorgani.
+The tale of Vis and Ramin had a noticeable influence on Persian literature.
+Significantly, Nizami Ganjavi, himself a major poet of Persian romantic traditions, took the bases of much of his rhetoric from Gorgani.

 The romance also has had its influence beyond Persian culture.
-The story became very popular also in Georgia through a 12th-century free translation in prose known as Visramiani, which had a longlasting effect on the Georgian literature.
+The story became very popular in Georgia through a 12th-century free translation in prose known as Visramiani, which had a longlasting effect on Georgian literature.
 Being the oldest known manuscript of the work and better preserved than the original, it is of great importance for the history of the Persian text and helps restore several corrupted lines in the Persian manuscripts.

-The great scholar Vladimir Minorsky did a four-part study of the story and was convinced of its Parthian origin.
+Vladimir Minorsky did a four-part study of the story and was convinced of its Parthian origin.

 Some scholars have suggested that Vis and Ramin may have influenced the Tristan and Iseult legend, and the two plots have distinct resemblances.
 Nevertheless, views have differed about the connection between these two stories.